parth-agrawal/whatsnewnyc-new/README.md

 This folder runs an Express server that serves the browser back-end, as well as static hosting if you wish to mount the server in production with the Vite.js front-end build.

-It imports your browser customisations in the extensions folder and spins up a browser when requested.
+It imports your browser customisations in the extensions folder and spins up a browser when requested.# whatsnewnyc-new